ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 ### 5.)
 Finalizing Mod List Settings

-Once the modlist download has completed, navigate to where you downloaded your Listonomicon (e.g. H:\Listonomicon\downloads) and find “zzz_Listonomicon Mod Settings.”
-Open the zip file and copy/paste its contents to %AppData%\Local\Larian Studios\Baldur's Gate 3\Script Extender (create the Script Extender folder if it does not exist).
+Once the modlist download has completed, navigate to where you downloaded your Listonomicon (e.g. H:\Games\Listonomicon) and open the "Mods" folder.
+Find “zzz_Listo Mod Settings.”
+Copy/paste the contents of the folder to %AppData%\Local\Larian Studios\Baldur's Gate 3\Script Extender (create the Script Extender folder if it does not exist).

 :::info
 Do not forget to repeat this step when updating Listonomicon!
 For maximum safety, delete the contents of %AppData%\Local\Larian Studios\Baldur's Gate 3\Script Extender and then repeat step 5 when updating the list, to ensure that any old/unneeded mod settings are gone and any new/updated mod settings are added correctly.